Stephen Jay Berg: Priesthood

 In 2008, Berg was appointed the vicar general of the diocese while also serving as the pastor of St. Peter the Apostle Parish in Fort Worth.
 In 2012, he was named moderator of the curia and parochial administrator of Holy Name of Jesus Parish in Fort Worth.
 In December 2012, Berg was elected diocesan administrator sede vacante by the diocesan board of consultors.

 Bishop of Pueblo

 Pope Francis named Berg as the bishop of the Diocese of Pueblo on January 15, 2014.
 He was consecrated on February 27, 2014, by Archbishop Samuel Aquila.
 Bishop Charron and Bishop Michael Sheridan were the principal co-consecrators.
 The liturgy was held in Pueblo Memorial Hall in Pueblo, Colorado.

+In 2020, the Diocese of Pueblo faced scrutiny following a report released by former U.S. Attorney Bob Troyer concerning its handling of historical sexual abuse allegations.
+According to local media reports, the diocese delayed notifying law enforcement for several months after receiving an allegation involving a former priest.
+Advocacy organizations, including (SNAP) Survivors Network of those Abused by Priests, called for disciplinary action, citing concerns about transparency and accountability in the diocese’s response.
+Bishop Stephen Berg disputed aspects of the report, stating that the diocese had followed its established procedures and that most allegations are reported promptly, attributing the delay to the manner in which the claim was initially received.

 On August 10, 2021, Berg and other Colorado bishops signed a letter opposing mandatory COVID-19 vaccinations for business and government employees.
 In June 2022, Berg and the other Colorado bishops expressed their displeasure at the passing of the Reproductive Health Equity Act (RHEA) by the Colorado General Assembly.
 The bishops called for state legislators who supported the bill to refrain from taking communion during mass.